 - The City of Austin requires a 60-day notice of proposed eviction, for any rent debt incurred due to COVID-19, between March 26, 2020, and August 9, 2021.

 Checklist for Rental Housing Providers Issuing NTVs in Austin, Travis County:

-As of June 1, 2021, rental housing providers may be able to proceed with evictions by issuing a notice to vacate for tenants behind on rent.
+On July 29 new orders were issued by the City of Austin and Travis County that allow rental housing providers to proceed with evictions by issuing a notice to vacate for tenants behind on rent.
 Below is a checklist, to ensure landlords take the necessary and required steps before issuing a NTV:

-For tenants with a monthly rent below $2,475, a Notice to Vacate (NTV)* may be given if:
+For the month of August, tenants with a monthly rent below $2,475 can be issued a Notice to Vacate (NTV)* if:

 - The tenant owes an amount of rent that exceeds the total of 5 months’ rent (due on or after April 1, 2020).

 - A 60-day notice of proposed eviction was issued, and 60-days have passed since the 60-day notice of proposed eviction was issued.

 - The tenant has not provided a CDC Declaration (or equivalent) form.